Fabulous comfort food for two, but easily increased to feed more.

 thumb-sized piece fresh ginger, peeled and roughly chopped

 4 fat garlic cloves, peeled and roughly chopped

 3/4 tsp. ground cinnamon

-1 tbs. vegetable oil
+1 tbs. beef dripping or olive oil

 3 fat cloves garlic, peeled